david30-maker/Personal-portfolio/README.md

 PROJECT DESCRIPTION

-# 📖  Portfolio finish mobile version<a name="about-project"></a>
+# 📖 Finish mobile version<a name="about-project"></a>

-Portfolio finish mobile version is about building a responsive portfolio for mobile devices usage.
+The finish mobile version is about building a responsive portfolio for mobile devices usage.
 In this project, I use Html and CSS to make my portfolio responsive on  all mobile devices.

 ## 🛠 HTML<a name="built-with"></a>